mohamed3laa2000/Template-One/README.md

 # Template-One
-A ststic website build by HTML and CSS.
+A ststic template build by HTML and CSS.